pagkly/MagiskOnWaydroid/README.md

 ## Installation Guide
-1. Install waydroid on your Linux Distro.
+1. Install waydroid dev image on your Linux Distro.

    - e.g. In Arch Linux with AUR + yay